 The objective is to enhance mitigation and adaptation efforts to combat climate change by providing financial resources to opportunities in a variety of asset classes.

 This is achieved on a variety of levels from the private sector, pension funds, central banks, and non-profit organizations around the world.

 Why is sustainable finance important?

 Forests and agriculture have a combined market value of more than 30%, but they receive practically no climate finance.
 At the global level, the Bonn Challenge set ambitious restoration goals for 350 million hectares of land to be restored across the world by 2030.

 The UN Decade for Ecosystem Restoration began its mission and will help to increase funding for restoration.
 According to a report published by The Nature Conservancy, humanity will require at least $200 billion in 2030 to reverse biodiversity and climate deterioration.

-Beyond this, there is still significant work ahead to meet the 2030 UN sustainable development goals as well as the many sustainable development goals outline by private and public companies.
+Beyond this, there is still significant work ahead to meet the 2030 UN sustainable development goals as well as the many sustainable development goals outlined by private and public companies.

 UN Environment is also active in setting standards and regulations for industries, tracking pollution levels at polluters to ensure they comply with regulations, and giving training courses on how to reduce carbon footprints.

 A concerted effort from the local level up to the global level is required to fill that massive funding gap.
 This is why there is a pressing global agenda for a greater transition to sustainability.

 See Related: Quotes About Sustainability to Know